TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/diagnoseandsolve-microsoftdbformysql-servers-databases.md

         {
             "id": "Managing_permissions_on_in_Azure_Database_for_MySQL_servers",
-            "title": "Managing permissions on in Azure Database for MySQL servers", "description": "Managing permissions in Azure Database for MySQL servers", "category": "",
+            "title": "Managing permissions on in Azure Database for MySQL servers", "description": "How do I manage permissions in Azure Database for MySQL servers?", "category": "Configuration",
             "searchTags": "",
             "supportTopicId": "32628401",
             "commonSolutionArticleId": "cfa1335c-d397-449b-a906-1f9ebe3a7dad"